melezov/scala-uuid/README.md

     scala> val SubmitEventRoute(UUID(eventId)) = "/event/EF72505A-A9A6-4CD7-A14C-8F27C96FD727/submit"
     eventId: io.jvm.uuid.UUID = ef72505a-a9a6-4cd7-a14c-8f27c96fd727

-For more information, check out the [feature spec](src/test/scala/io/jvm/uuid/UUIDFeatureSpec.scala "Open UUIDFeatureSpec source").
+For more information, check out the [feature spec on the 2.12.x branch](../2.12.x/src/test/scala/io/jvm/uuid/UUIDFeatureSpec.scala "Open UUIDFeatureSpec source").
 Contributions are more than welcome!